SFDR Sustainability-related disclosures

 Environmental or social characteristics of the financial product

-The Fund promotes the following environmental characteristics:
+The Sub-Fund promotes the following environmental characteristics:

-1. The development and production of carbon reduction technologies,
+- The development and production of carbon reduction technologies,

-2. The carbon emissions efficiency of existing processes and practices, and
+- The carbon emissions efficiency of existing processes and practices, and

 Investment strategy

 The investment strategy of the Sub-Fund is to achieve the best return from a globally diversified portfolio of investments for a level of risk (as measured by volatility) broadly similar to the MSCI ACWI Metals and Mining Index.
-The Investment Manager believes that producers of future facing commodities, including those companies that align with the environmental characteristics and the sustainable investments of the Fund, will outperform bulk commodity producers over the next decade.
+The Investment Manager believes that producers of future facing commodities, including those companies that align with the environmental characteristics and the sustainable investments of the Sub-Fund, will outperform bulk commodity producers over the next decade.

-Notably, the Fund invests in companies that:
+Notably, the Sub-Fund invests in companies that:

-3. Produce their products at a carbon intensity less than the average carbon emissions intensity of their peers in the MSCI ACWI Metals and Mining Index.
+- Produce products at a carbon intensity less than the average carbon emissions intensity of their peers.

 Proportion of investments